Procedure: Postpartum haemorrhage

 Today we step out of our comfort zone and tackle postpartum haemorrhage (PPH).
 Take a few deep breaths and your own pulse, then dive into the video

-Detailed written instructions and explanation are available in our Free App (iOS and Android).
+Detailed written instructions and explanation are available here and in our Free App (iOS and Android).
 This video is hot off the press and we want your help improving it.
 Drop us a line with any suggestions

 So, without further ado…here is the video